Convenient STD Testing

 We adhere to the HIPAA Privacy Rule to offer the highest level of information privacy.
 Choose to purchase your STD testing with credit or debit cards, e-checks, prepaid gift cards with the Visa, MasterCard, American Express, or Discover logo, PayPal, or health savings accounts for the simplest, quickest checkout.
 By choosing to take an STD test with us, you are using to the same labs where the hospitals in your area have their tests processed.

-Testing for syphilis in 27614 is fast with our FDA-approved Rapid Plasma Reagin (RPR) syphilis test.
+Testing for syphilis in 27614 is fast with our FDA-approved / cleared Rapid Plasma Reagin (RPR) syphilis test.
 No other testing company has more sophisticated yet uncomplicated, Raleigh STD testing.
 The CDC advises testing for chlamydia and gonorrhea at the same time since they tend to co-exist and our chlamydia-gonorrhea test panel does that.

 STD Information for Raleigh, North Carolina

 The risk of contracting an STD in North Carolina is high.
 Everyone in Raleigh should take an STD test regularly.

 - Between 2008 and 2011, 4,402 black people were diagnosed with HIV in NC.